enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 - For buyers: sentiments from getting items you’ve always longed for
 - For travellers: helping other people

-_Social_: Break down barriers between countries, meet locals from different cultures
+_Social:_ Break down barriers between countries, meet locals from different cultures

 **Non-consumption**